 Portfolio Manager Share Ownership.
-As of the date of this SAI, the Portfolio Managers did not beneficially own Shares of the Fund.
+As of the date of this SAI, the Portfolio Manager did not beneficially own Shares of the Fund.

 Administrator.
 Pursuant to a Fund Services Agreement, Commonwealth Fund Services, Inc., 8730 Stony Point Parkway, Suite 205, Richmond, Virginia 23235 (the "Administrator") serves as the Fund's administrator.
 In its capacity as administrator, the Administrator supervises all aspects of the operations of the Fund except those performed by the Adviser.
 The Administrator provides certain administrative services and facilities to the Fund, including, among other responsibilities, assisting in the preparation and filing of documents required for compliance by the Fund with applicable laws and regulations and arranging for the maintenance of books and records of the Fund.
 The Administrator receives an asset-based fee computed daily and paid monthly on the average daily net assets of the Fund, subject to a minimum fee plus out-of-pocket expenses.
+During the period from the Fund's commencement of operations (December 20, 2021) through November 30, 2022, fees paid to the Administrator for services pursuant to the Fund Services Agreement were \$21,640.
+The Adviser pays these fees.

-Fund Accountant and Other Services.
-Pursuant to a Services Agreement with Citi Fund Services Ohio, Inc. ("Citi"), located at 4400 Easton Commons, Suite 200, Columbus, Ohio 43219, Citi provides certain financial administration services (other than those provided by the Administrator) and fund accounting services to the Fund and serves as the Fund's dividend disbursing agent.
+Fund Accountant, Transfer Agency and Other Services.
+Pursuant to a Services Agreement with Citi Fund Services Ohio, Inc. ("Citi"), located at 4400 Easton Commons, Suite 200, Columbus, Ohio 43219, Citi provides certain financial administration services (other than those provided by the Administrator), transfer agency, and fund accounting services to the Fund.
 As financial administrator, Citi performs services including but not limited to: (1) calculating Fund expenses; (2) calculating the Fund performance data; and (3) providing certain compliance support services.
 As fund accountant, Citi maintains certain financial records of the Trust and provides accounting services to the Fund that include the daily calculation of the Fund's NAV.
 Citi also performs certain other services on behalf of the Trust including providing financial information for the Trust's federal and state tax returns and financial reports required to be filed with the SEC.
+As transfer agent, Citi issues Shares of the Fund in Creation Units to fill purchase orders for the Fund's Shares, maintains records of the issuance and redemption of the Fund's Shares, and acts as the Fund's dividend disbursing agent.

-For the financial administration and fund accounting services provided to the Trust, the Trust has agreed to pay to Citi an annual asset based fee as a percentage of the aggregate net assets of the Funds, subject to certain breakpoints and minimum fee requirements.
+For the financial administration and fund accounting services provided to the Trust, the Trust has agreed to pay to Citi an annual asset based fee as a percentage of the aggregate net assets of the Fund, subject to certain breakpoints and minimum fee requirements.
 Citi is also entitled to fees for services that it renders with respect to the filing of Form N-PORT, its services related to liquidity risk management and out-of-pocket expenses.
+During the period from the Fund's commencement of operations (December 20, 2021) through November 30, 2022, fees to Citi for services pursuant to the Services Agreement were \$8,266.
+The Adviser pays these fees.